 As Aquadecks is applied wet-on-wet, it is very quick and easy to apply.

-If your wood cladding is new, you will need to remove any trace of mill graze (which can prevent Aquadecks penetrating your wood cladding) by applying Aquanett, a solvent-free, quick-working wood oil remover.
+If your wood cladding is new, you will need to remove any trace of mill graze (which can prevent Aquadecks penetrating) by applying Aquanett, a solvent-free, quick-working wood oil remover.

 If your wood is already weathered, you should clean your wood with Net-Trol.